Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-10. The Labrador and Golden Retriever are the 2 most popular service dogs.
+10. The Labrador and Golden Retriever are the two most popular service dogs.

 (US Service Animals)

-Due to their easy trainability and work ethic, the Labrador and Golden Retriever are the 2 preferred dogs to become service animals.
-The German Shepherd is another popular choice and rounds out the top 3.
+Due to their easy trainability and work ethic, the Labrador and Golden Retriever are the two preferred dogs to become service animals.
+The German Shepherd is another popular choice and rounds out the top three.